-With the recent appointment of several new executive-level leaders, RWJBH adopted a new operating model across the health system that drives strategy through a regional and clinical service line approach.
+RWJBH uses an operating model across the health system that drives strategy through a regional and clinical service line approach.
 Each of RWJBH's regions are led by a Regional President, each with a dual role: to oversee the integration and operation of all inpatient and outpatient providers located within their geographic region and to provide guidance to selected corporate service line leaders in the areas of behavioral health, cardiovascular, children's health, emergency and hospital medicine, oncology, orthopedics, neurosciences, and women's health.